Summary

 Enabling Cowork in Claude Desktop

-- Click on your profile icon in the bottom-left corner.
+- Click the profile icon in the bottom-left corner.

 - Navigate to Settings → Feature Previews.

-- Toggle on “Computer Use” (also labeled “Cowork” in newer versions).
+- Toggle on “Computer Use” (also labelled “Cowork” in newer versions).

-- Grant the required permissions — Claude will need screen access and input control.
+- Grant the required permissions: Claude requires screen access and input control.

-Once enabled, you will see a new option in the Claude chat interface to start a “Cowork” session.
-This tells Claude it can see your screen and interact with your desktop applications.
+Once enabled, a new option to start a “Cowork” session appears in the Claude chat interface.
+The option instructs Claude that it may observe the screen and interact with desktop applications.

 Method 1: Direct Computer Use with Cowork

-This is the most impressive method and the one that feels closest to magic.
-You tell Claude what presentation you want, and it physically opens PowerPoint on your computer, creates slides, types content, applies formatting, and saves the file — all while you watch.
+This is the most striking method and the one that most closely resembles autonomous operation.
+The user specifies the desired presentation, and Claude opens PowerPoint, creates slides, enters content, applies formatting, and saves the file while the user observes.

 How Computer Use Works

-- Move the mouse — it can click buttons, menus, and interface elements.
+- Mouse control.
+Claude can click buttons, menus, and interface elements.

-- Type on the keyboard — it can enter text, use keyboard shortcuts, and navigate applications.
+- Keyboard input.
+Claude can enter text, use keyboard shortcuts, and navigate applications.

-This means Claude can interact with PowerPoint (or Google Slides, or any presentation tool) exactly the way you would — just faster and without the creative block.
+The result is that Claude can interact with PowerPoint (or Google Slides, or any other presentation tool) in much the same way as a human user, although more rapidly and without creative blocks.

 Step-by-Step Walkthrough

 Step 1: Start a Cowork session.
 In the Claude desktop app, open a new conversation and select the Cowork mode.
-You will see a banner confirming that Claude can now interact with your computer.
+A banner confirms that Claude may now interact with the computer.

 I need you to create a 10-slide PowerPoint presentation for a quarterly business review.